-- Add/Drop: A period of time when students can freely change the classes on their schedule to add courses that are still "open" and/or drop courses for which they are already registered without a "W". - Co-requisite: A class that must be taken in the same semester as another related class.
-Note: this is different from a pre-requisite (see below). - Credit Load: The total amount of credits a student is registered for in a semester.
-Note: the maximum number of credits that can be taken per term depend on school of registration. - Degree Credits: Credits earned by taking a course that can be applied toward completion of a degree. - Double-Counting/Overlaps: A class that could count toward more than one requirement.
+- Add/Drop: A period of time when students can freely change the classes on their schedule to add courses that are still "open" and /or drop courses for which they are already registered. - Co-Requisite: A class that must be taken in the same semester as another related class. - Credit Load: The total amount of credits a student is registered for in a semester. - Degree Credits: Recognition for having taken a course that can be applied to completing a degree. - Double-Dipping/Overlaps: A class that could count toward more than one requirement.
 Some majors and minors allow overlaps; others do not.
 Check with the specific department. - Enroll: To register for courses. - ID Card: This photo ID card serves as the primary form of identity verification throughout the university.
-It also provides access to many campus facilities. - Index #: A five-digit number assigned to a specific section of a course that is used when registering for classes.
-Note: Index numbers change each term and do not stay connected to a specific course - Leave of Absence and Withdrawal: In some cases students may need to take a leave of absence (one semester or more) from Rutgers or withdraw from all their classes.
-In such cases, students are required to submit a completed Leave of Absence/Withdrawal form via the New Brunswick Registrar. - NetID: The username students are assigned and use to log into Rutgers websites.
-The NetID is part of students' official Rutgers email address: NetID@scarletmail.rutgers.edu.
-All NetIDs are unique and remain the same throughout a student's tenure at Rutgers. - Placement Tests: Tests students take prior to the first semester to determine their preparation and course placement in English, Math and World Language, if required.
-Transfer students will be advised on whether they are required to take placement tests via their transfer evaluation.
+It also provides access to many campus facilities. - Index #: A 5 digit number assigned to a specific section of a course that is used when registering for classes.

-- Prerequisite: A class students must pass before taking another related course.
-Note: it may not be taken at the same time.
-See co-requisite (above). - Prerequisite Override: Permission granted for an exception in the fulfillment of a prerequisite requirement.
-Policies and procedures to request a prerequisite override are unique to each school. - Readmission: The process by which a student requests to return to the university after leaving in poor academic standing (e.g. dismissed for low GPA) after achieving good grades at another institution. - Reenrollment: The process by which an undergraduate student returns to the university after leaving in good standing (withdrawal).
-The re-enrollment application is an online form and must be submitted by the designated deadline for the school of enrollment. - RUID/Student ID Number: The nine-digit Rutgers ID number assigned to each student (XXX-00-XXXX), with 00 always being the fourth and fifth digit.
-Similar to NetIDs (above), all RUIDs are unique and remain the same throughout a student's tenure at Rutgers. - Special Permission Number (SPN): A six-digit number provided by a professor or department that will allow a student to register for a closed class under special circumstances. - Section: The grouping of students who are enrolled together in a course.
-A course may have multiple sections that all share the same material. - Subject Code: A subject code comprises the third through fifth digits in all course numbers and indicates the department that offers the course.
-A list of these subject codes can be found in the Schedule of Classes for a particular semester. - Temporary Grade: An indicator of "T" such as TB, TC, TD, TF, and TZ is used for all incomplete and temporary grades for undergraduates.
-Temporary grades are given at the discretion of the instructor when the student has not completed the course work requirements (i.e., major assignments or examinations).
+- Leave of Absence and Withdrawal: In some cases students may need to take a leave of absence (one semester or more) from Rutgers or withdraw from all their classes.
+In such cases, students are required to submit a completed Leave of Absence/Withdrawal form via the New Brunswick Registrar. - Net ID: The username students are assigned and use to log into Rutgers websites and is part of students' official Rutgers email address: NetID@scarletmail.rutgers.edu. - Placement Tests: Tests students take prior to the first semester to determine their preparation and course placement in English, Math and World Language, if required. - Prerequisite: A class students must pass before taking another related course. - Re-Enroll: Students who were previously undergraduates working toward a degree and who wish to return to Rutgers should submit the online re-enrollment application. - RUID/Student ID Number: The 9 digit Rutgers ID number assigned to each student (XXX-00-XXXX), with 00 always being the fourth and fifth digit. - Special Permission Number (SPN): A 6 digit number provided by a professor or department that will allow a student to register for a class under special circumstances. - Temporary Grade: An indicator of "T" such as TB, TC, TD, TF, and TZ is used for all incomplete and temporary grades for undergraduates.
+Temporary grades are given at the discretion of the instructor when the student has not completed properly the course work requirements (i.e., major assignments or examinations).
 Temporary grades become permanent if the work is not completed by the end of the subsequent semester.
-Temporary grades cannot be lowered unless strict authorization is given from an academic dean of the school offering the course.
-TZ is assigned when the student is unable to complete coursework due to a verified emergency situation and will convert to an F if not completed. - Term Bill: Rutgers' official billing statement that includes all tuition, fees, financial aid and other credits for a specific term.
-Term bills can be accessed and paid via the MyRutgers dashboard. - Warning Notice: A notice sent before the ninth week of the semester to identify concerns about academic performance and/or absences which need attention. - Withdrawal "W": A letter notation that appears on a student's transcript when they withdraw from a class after the Add/Drop period; the W is not calculated into the GPA.
+TZ is only assigned when the student is unable to complete coursework due to a verified emergency situation and will convert to an F if not completed. - Term Bill: Rutgers' official billing statement that includes all tuition, fees, financial aid and other credits for a specific term.
+Term bills can be accessed and paid via the MyRutgers portal. - Withdrawal "W": A letter notation that appears on a student's transcript when they withdraw from a class after the Add/Drop period; the W is not calculated into the GPA.
 Reasons for the withdrawal are not included and an individual W is generally viewed without judgement.